-OAO SMP-NEFTEGAZ" (OJSC) saves SAVING 31,250 DOLLARS PER MONTH with Omnicomm solutions
+OAO SMP-NEFTEGAZ" (OJSC) SAVES 31,250 DOLLARS PER MONTH WITH OMNICOMM SOLUTIONS

 Given the specifics of the work and the operations involved, the company runs its own fleet of vehicles and machines designed for a wide range of works in the road construction and oil production fields: dumper trucks, bulldozers, excavators, loader trucks, fuel tanker trucks, automated cranes, industrial tow-trucks, etc. The fleet is comprised of over 300 vehicles and machines in total.

 "OAO SMP-NEFTEGAZ" (OJSC) is one of the largest businesses in Tatarstan involved in oil production and road construction.

 In early 2011, "OAO SMP-NEFTEGAZ" (OJSC) faced a strong need to re-equip its whole fleet with transport monitoring systems.

 "Our previous system consisted of a GPS module and a flow-type fuel consumption sensor that used to freeze in winter.
 This prevented our drivers from starting their vehicles and machines on time and getting their work done," recalls Marat Akhmetshin, the head of company property at "OAO SMP-NEFTEGAZ" (OJSC).